dodona-edu/dolos/docs/docs/adding-languages.md

 so we need to install `tree-sitter-rust@0.20` in that case.
 You may safely omit the minor version (the third number after the final dot).

-Use `npm` or `yarn` to install a Tree-sitter parser for a specific programming language:
+Use `npm` to install a Tree-sitter parser for a specific programming language:

 ```shell
 npm install -g tree-sitter-rust@0.20